rendezvous14/test-challenges-web/README.md

     Total (USD) = xxx.xxx
     ```

-#### Test Case#2 RESTful API
+### Test Case #2 RESTful API
-1. Create a automation test scripts to get the value from this API endpoint:
+1. Create an automation test scripts to get the value from this API endpoint:

     https://public-api.zipmex.net/api/v1.0/summary

-2. Then write the value to log file or log to console as markdown format.
+2. Then write the value to log file, or log to console, as Markdown format.

 ```
 Zipmex market cap